 The Trusted Take

-The Steam Deck looks incredible, blowing the Switch OLED out of the water with beefier specs and a larger game library thanks to SteamOS support.
+The Steam Deck looks like an incredible portable, taking the Switch OLED out with its beefier specs and almost an endless game library.